 Despite many of the myths about people who love cats, we are not “crazy”.
 In fact, we are some of the most sincere, loving, devoted and kind-hearted people in the world.
 As the Susan Easterly quote so perfectly explains, “People who love cats have some of the biggest hearts around.”

-It takes a very special someone to understand a cat, to listen to them when they don’t say a word, and to take the time to figure out the puzzles that they are.
-Mysterious, warm, playful, affectionate, warrior-like, and wise; these are the traits of the wild and domestic cats that I have been blessed to have known.
+It takes a very special someone to understand a cat, to listen to them, and to take the time to figure out the puzzles they are.
+Mysterious, warm, playful, affectionate, warrior-like, and wise; these are the traits of the wild and domestic cats that Conscious Companion has been blessed to have known.

-In ancient Egypt cats were worshipped as gods.
+In ancient Egypt cats were worshiped as gods.
 Cats have not forgotten this.

 Cats and humans have enjoyed a mostly symbiotic relationship for thousands of years.
 A study published in the journal Science secured more pieces in the cat-domestication puzzle based on genetic analyses.
 They discovered that all domestic cats, are descended from a Middle Eastern wildcat, Felis sylvestris lybica, which literally means “cat of the woods.”
 Cats were first domesticated in the Near East, and many scientists speculate that the domestication process began up to 12,000 years ago!